matn7/CS-Notes/src/main/java/spring/SPRING-CORE.md

 ### Join Point (pointcut)

-- "execution(* com.panda.spring.aop.business.*.*(..))" : expression which defines what kind of methods want to intercept
+- "execution(* com.mybank.spring.aop.business.*.*(..))" : expression which defines what kind of methods want to intercept

 ### Advice